neroist/sitelen-pona-ucsur-guide/README.md

 | `󱦚` ("{" start right-combining long glyph)  | `d1`                    |
 | `󱦛` ("}" end left-combining long glyph)     | `d2`                    |

+### Keyman

+[Keyman](https://apps.apple.com/us/app/keyman/id933676545) is an input engine created by the Summer Institute of Linguistics, which allows for user designed input keyboards and by extension, input methods.
+It is available on Windows, MacOS, Linux, iOS, iPadOS, Android, and in web browser.

 ### Android

 Two input engines for android exist: